svespie/evil-wp/README.md

 Any valid PHP will work, including traditional PHP reverse shell payloads such as this one: https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php.

+Note: the payload is inserted into a PHP template.
+There is no need to include PHP opening and closing tags.

 Good luck!

 ## Similar Projects